 Intend to form an Alliance to achieve the following:

-The Participants intend to establish a collaborative relationship to provide Mexican nationals in Illinois and Wisconsin counties within the circumscription of the Consulate (Hereinafter "the Consulate's circumscription") information, guidance, and access to education and training resources to promote workers' rights in protecting their occupational safety and health, and to help them understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act.
+The Participants intend to establish a collaborative relationship to provide Mexican Nationals in Louisiana and others information, guidance, and access to education and training resources to promote workers' rights in protecting their occupational safety and health, and to help them understand U.S. domestic law on the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).

 Training and Education